 - 1. Place the server you are uninstalling into maintenance mode. - 2.
 Remove the management pack entries from the Operations Manager Console of the Microsoft System Center Operations Manager.
-For more information, see "Deleting the IBM Hardware Management Packs." - 3.
-Using Add or Remove Programs, remove the IBM Hardware Management Pack.
+For more information, see "Deleting the IBM Hardware Management Packs" on page 22.

+3. Using Add or Remove Programs, remove the IBM Hardware Management Pack.